 Will there be any indication of sequester payment reductions on my claims remittance?

-Yes, claim adjustment reason code CARC 223 will be used to denote the sequestration reduction on the electronic remittance advice (ERA) and the standard paper remittance (SPR).
-The corresponding language for CARC 223 indicates, "Adjustment code for mandated Federal, State or local law/regulation that is not already covered by another code and is mandated before a new code can be created."
+Yes, claim adjustment reason code CARC 253 will be used to denote the sequestration reduction on the electronic remittance advice (ERA) and the standard paper remittance (SPR).
+The corresponding language for CARC 253 indicates, "Sequestration - Reduction in Federal Spending."

 What impact will the sequester have on patient's cost-sharing responsibilities?